jayzheng98/jayzheng98.github.io/_projects/project2.md

 - **Data Collection and Analysis Terminal**
   - *This terminal is a host that installs the [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) data engine, which is responsible for collecting and processing data from the data generation area*

 **3.** Detailed configuration of this range is shown in the table below.
-Each virtual machine is installed with simulation software to simulate service scenarios of the train control system.
+Each virtual machine is installed with simulation software to simulate services of the train control system.
 [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and [NXlog](https://nxlog.co/products/nxlog-enterprise-edition) are also installed to realize syslog generation and forwarding separately

 | Device | Operating System | IP | Security Tool | Main Software |
 | :----: | :-----------------: | :----------: | :-------------: | :-------------: |